 The Labour Standards Early Resolution team (LSERT) is part of the Labour Inspectorate.
-This team provides a triage function for all matters sent to the Labour Inspectorate, and determines which matters are more appropriate for higher level investigation by Labour Inspectors or lower level Guided Self-resolution by Labour Standards Officers.
+This team primarily provides a triage function for all matters sent to the Labour Inspectorate, and determines which matters are more appropriate for higher level investigation by Labour Inspectors or lower level ‘guided self-resolution’ by Labour Standards Officers.

-The work of the LSERT thus plays a key role by complementing the work of the Labour Inspectors, enabling the Labour Inspectorate to focus more resource on cases involving serious exploitative practices and larger systemic breaches of legislation in workplaces.
+The work of the LSERT plays a key role by complementing the work of the Labour Inspectors.
+LSERT does this by enabling the Labour Inspectorate to focus more resource on cases involving serious exploitative practices and larger systemic breaches of legislation in workplaces.
 Labour Standards Officers also conduct random audits of small-medium enterprises to ensure all workplaces are complying with minimum employment standards.

 Role of Labour Standards Officers

-Labour Standards Officers work with employers and employees (and other people and agencies) to make sure that workplaces follow at least the minimum employment standards and laws as set out in the following employment-related Acts:
+Labour Standards Officers work with employers and employees (and other people and agencies) to make sure that workplaces provide for the minimum employment standards and laws as set out in the following employment-related Acts:

-Their role includes inquiring, educating and providing guidance on minimum employment standards to employees and employers, and facilitating early resolution of typically individual one-off breaches of the above legislation with the aim of ensuring regulatory compliance by promoting fairness in the workplace.
+The role of Labour Standards Officers includes inquiring, educating and providing guidance on minimum employment standards to employees and employers, and facilitating early resolution.
+Early resolution is typically for individual one-off breaches of the above legislation with the aim of ensuring regulatory compliance by promoting fairness in the workplace.

 Some issues that Labour Standards Officers typically look at include: